AstroJames/PLASMAtools/README.md

 # Python tools for reading and manipulating plasma fluid simulations

-Utilises some MP parallelisation, and lots of vectorisation through the numpy library.
+Utilises MP parallelisation, lots of vectorisation through the `numpy` library, and JIT compiling for I/O through `numba`.

 Currently the reading of FLASH data is handled by the `read.py` code, which has classes for particles and fields, and can read `FLASH`, `RAMSES` and `BHAC` simulation data.